Acxiom/metalus/metalus-core/readme.md

 The next issue is that when copying a file the file system forces the use of different commands.
 HDFS, S3, GCS, SFTP and the local file system all uses different commands.
-Metalus offers a [connectors](#connectors) API to abstract the filesystem until runtime allowing the same pipeline to be used regardless of file system.
+Metalus offers a [connectors](#connectors) API to abstract the file system until runtime allowing the same pipeline to be used regardless of file system.
 This API also allows copying from one file system to another without having to write a new pipeline.

 As with steps and pipelines, [applications](#application) also may be made reusable by mapping in command line parameters